Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 7. Add assets: search token → Add.
 Use Receive/Send/Swap/Stake from the asset page.

-Tip: Always verify the network before receiving/sending (e.g., ERC-20 vs BEP-20) to avoid loss.
+Tip: Always verify the network before receiving or sending (e.g., ERC-20 vs BEP-20) to avoid irreversible loss.

 Everyday Use

-Receive: open asset → Receive → copy address or show QR; sender scans and broadcasts.
+Receive: open asset → Receive → copy address or display QR.
 On device: Asset Management → asset → Receive → show QR.

-Send: asset → Send → paste address → amount → choose fee (or custom gas) → confirm on device (QR/Bluetooth).
+Send: asset → Send → paste address → amount → choose fee tier → confirm on device via QR or Bluetooth.

-Swap: app bottom bar → Swap → select pair → confirm → pay only network fees (plus any partner spread where applicable).
+Swap: app → Swap → select pair → confirm → pay network fees plus any applicable partner spread.

 Fees & Costs

-• Partner fees/spreads: apply on some swaps/on-ramps depending on provider and region.
+• Partner fees/spreads: may apply on some swaps and on-ramps depending on provider and region.

 Advantages & Limitations